 McHugh et al v.
 Commonwealth et al., Suffolk Superior Court.
 Four Massachusetts Department of Environmental Protection ("DEP") contract employees have filed a purported class action suit against the Commonwealth, DEP, and the Commissioner of DEP, Martin Suuberg.
 The suit alleges that Commonwealth entities (including but not limited to DEP) are hiring and employing contract employees as long-term replacements for full-time state employees and not providing them employment benefits.
 Plaintiffs purport to bring suit on behalf of approximately 3,330 to 7,600 similarly situated individuals who are or have been employed by the Commonwealth or DEP for a period of three or more years.
 Plaintiffs assert claims under the United States and Massachusetts Constitutions, a variety of Massachusetts statutes, and the common law.
 Plaintiffs seek monetary damages as well as declaratory and injunctive relief.
-Defendants moved to dismiss all claims brought against them.
-Subsequently, plaintiffs filed an opposition to the motion to dismiss and a cross-motion to amend the complaint.
-The Court allowed the cross-motion to amend and took no action on the motion to dismiss, canceling a February 2018 hearing.
-Defendants will file a motion to dismiss the amended complaint after it is filed.
+Defendants have moved to dismiss all claims brought against them.
+That motion is set for hearing on February 8, 2018.

 Drug Testing Laboratory disputes.
 In August, 2012, Annie Dookhan, a chemist formerly employed at the state's drug testing laboratory in Boston, admitted to several types of misconduct involving her handling of laboratory samples, which were used in criminal cases.
 The Attorney General's office conducted a criminal investigation and, in December, 2012, Ms. Dookhan was indicted by a statewide grand jury on charges in connection with altering drug evidence during the testing process and obstructing justice; she pled guilty in 2013 and was sentenced to 3-to-5 years in state prison.
 On January 18, 2017, the Supreme Judicial Court, in Bridgeman, et al. v.
 District Attorney for the Suffolk District, et al., SJC-12157, held that, in order to resolve the ongoing issues relating to the rights of criminal defendants potentially affected by Ms. Dookhan's misconduct in some 20,000-24,000 cases, the state's district attorneys, within 90 days of the order, were required to review those cases to determine which they could and would re-prosecute, and then move to vacate and dismiss the rest.
 Defendants in the cases that remain shall receive a judicially-approved notice, after which the Committee for Public Counsel Services shall assign counsel, at state expense, to all indigent defendants who wish to pursue vacatur or a new trial.
-In April 2017, prosecutors announced that they would be moving to vacate and/or dismiss approximately 21,500 cases, and only a few hundred would remain open for re-prosecution.
-This came to pass.
+In mid-April, prosecutors announced that they would be moving to vacate and/or dismiss approximately 21,500 cases, and only a few hundred would remain open for reprosecution.